dav1app/sasha.html/README.md

 The nicest way to encrypt some "very important images" ( ͡° ͜ʖ ͡°).
 Fast and safe like a handjob.

 ## What is it?
-It is a small auto-replicant HTML file that encrypts a file and creates another HTML file with the file inside.
+It is a small auto-replicant HTML file that encrypts a file and creates another HTML file with the encrypted file inside.
 Each HTML can encrypt another files, so you don't need to install or access anything.
-No external libs are required.
+You only need a browser.

 ## Why?
 I believe that encryption should be available to everybody.
 I wrote this on HTML + CSS + JS purely because I believe this is the easiest way to make everybody understand what is going on.